wl-online-payments-direct/plugin-oxid7/README.md

 ## Configuration
 To use the module after activation : \
-Navigate to : Admin > Extensions > Modules > Stripe Payment > Settings
+Navigate to : Admin > Extensions > Modules > Worldline Online Payment direct > Settings

 - Basic configuration :
   - < WIP >